KittyGiraudel/site/_posts/2014-02-24-star-rating-system-with-sass.md

 <blockquote class="pull-quote--right">Always verify inputs from your functions.</blockquote>

-Also note how we make our function secure by making sure `$stars` is a color.
+Also note how we make our function secure by making sure `$stars` is a number.
 When building custom functions, always think about data validation. ;)

 ### Looping is fun, wheeee!